magurh/snowman-consensus-sim/README.md

 ## Repository Setup

-The repository is split into two parts:
+The repository is split into three parts:

+* `src/snow`: A `python` implementation of the Snow algorithms which mimics a full network of Snow nodes.
-* `gossip` module: offers a `python` implementation of the Snow algorithms, useful for analyzing the security of the protocols.
+* `src/centralized_gossip`: A very fast `numpy` based implementation of the Snow algorithms, which uses a centralized approach with nodes being simple elements of arrays.
 * `go` scripts: contains various `go` scripts for testing the Snow implementation live on blockchains such as Avalanche, or Flare.
     These scripts can be used to get a step-by-step feeling on how Snowman++ works in practice.